 The municipality’s tallest peak, Monte Guilarte, is part of the Cordillera Central mountain range and extends 3,934 feet (1,199 meters) above sea level, offering breathtaking 360-degree views when the sky is clear.
 It is located in Bosque Guilarte, where hikers of all levels can traverse trails that include waterfalls, natural pools, and other picturesque formations.
 The forest is also home to Lago Garzas, a reservoir that provides clean drinking water to the surrounding areas and serves as a relaxing spot for boating and fishing.

 Bosque del Pueblo, a 737-acre expanse, was once used for mining until Casa Pueblo led a successful campaign to reclaim the land for the people.
 Today, the forest is a haven for a variety of flora and fauna native to Puerto Rico.
 Casa Pueblo is responsible for the management of the land, including granting camping permits.

-If you’re spending the night in Adjuntas, Hotel Monte Rio is within walking distance of the center of town.
-Farther out, Parador Villas Sotomayor features stylishly appointed guest rooms and an on-site campground, as well as horseback riding, a pool and a restaurant.
-The parador also hosts the Festival de Frio in February, where revelers of all ages enjoy games, rides, crafts, music, food, and more.
+If you’re spending the night in Adjuntas, Hotel Monte Río is within walking distance of the center of town.
+Farther out, Parador Villas Sotomayor features stylishly appointed guest rooms and an on-site campground, as well as horseback riding, a pool, and a restaurant.
+The parador also hosts the Festival de Frío in February, where revelers of all ages enjoy games, rides, crafts, music, food, and more.
 A real mountain escape awaits at Hotel Bajo las Estrellas, which is set on a river criss-crossed with footbridges.